Elliptic Genus of E-strings: E-string elliptic genera from 2d gauge theories

 \section{E-string elliptic genera from 2d gauge theories}

 We consider the elliptic genus of the 2d $(0,4)$ $O(n)$ gauge theory, constructed in the previous section.
-We pick a $(0,2)$ SUSY and define the elliptic genus as follows:
+We pick the same $(0,2)$ SUSY as before, and define the elliptic genus as follows:

-$J_1,J_2$ are the Cartans of $SO(4)_{3456}=SU(2)_L\times SU(2)_R$ which rotate the $34$ and $56$ orthogonal 2-planes, and $J_I$ is the Cartan of $SU(2)_{789}$. $F_l$ are the Cartans of $SO(16)$, which we expect to be the Cartans of enhanced $E_8$ in IR.
+$J_1,J_2$ are the Cartans of $SO(4)\sim SU(2)_L\times SU(2)_R$ which rotate the $34$ and $56$ orthogonal 2-planes, and $J_I$ is the Cartan of $SU(2)_I$. $F_l$ are the Cartans of $SO(16)$, which we expect to be the Cartans of enhanced $E_8$ in IR.
 Note that $H_R\sim\{Q,Q^\dag\}$ with $Q=Q^{\dot{1}}_1$ and $Q^\dag=-Q^{\dot{2}}_2$, and the remaining factors inside the trace commute with $Q,Q^\dag$.
 Note also that, the 2d gauge theory itself has a noncompact Higgs branch spanned by $\varphi^{\alpha\dot\beta}$.
 They are given nonzero masses by turning on $\epsilon_1,\epsilon_2$, so that the path integral for this index does not have any noncompact zero modes.
 The interpretation of the zero modes from $\varphi^{\alpha\dot\beta}$ at $\epsilon_1,\epsilon_2=0$ is clearly the multi-particle positions, so by keeping nonzero $\epsilon_{1,2}$ we are computing the multi-particle index, as usual.
 The single particle spectrum can be extracted from the multi-particle index.

-The general form of the index (\ref{elliptic}) for $\mathcal{N}=(0,2)$ gauge theories was studied in \cite{Benini:2013nda,Benini:2013xpa}, by computing the path integral of the gauge theory on $T^2$.
-There appear compact zero modes from the path integral, coming from the flat connections on $T^2$. \cite{Benini:2013nda,Benini:2013xpa} first fix the flat connections, integrate over the nonzero modes, and then integrate over the flat connections to obtain their final expression for the index.
+The index (\ref{elliptic}) for $\mathcal{N}=(0,2)$ gauge theories was studied in \cite{Benini:2013nda,Benini:2013xpa}, by computing the path integral of the gauge theory on $T^2$.
+There appear compact zero modes from the path integral, coming from the flat connections on $T^2$. \cite{Benini:2013nda,Benini:2013xpa} first fix the flat connections, integrate over the nonzero modes, and then integrate (or sum) over the flat connections to obtain their final expression for the index.